esvanmantgem/coco/README.md

 # Coco: Conservation Design for Optimal Ecological Connectivity

-Note: this work is in preparation and not a full version
+Coco provides and open source ILP solution for variations of the Reserve Selection problem including connectivity functionality

-ILP solution for variations of the Reserve Selection problem including connectivity functionality
+Note: this is a pre-release version and not a full version yet

 #### Dependencies
 * Python 3.10.6